champ96k/minimal_http_client/README.md

 ### How to use `minimal_http_client`

-1. At your app start-up initialize below `DioHttpService`
+1. At your app start-up initialize below `DioHttpService` or you can also add into your `dependency injection`

 ```dart